Program customization

 6.Distinguish between strategic and operational challenges in sustainable development

-7.Know the main environmental challenges facing companies
+7.Understand the main environmental challenges facing businesses

-8.Know the main social challenges facing companies
+8.Understand the main social challenges facing businesses

 9.Defend your point of view on sustainable development in a public debate